How startup managers increased engagement In key areas by 20%

 Peer Learning: Peer group learning sessions and peer coaching

 Personalized Coaching: Personalized coaching on specific growth areas, as identified by close colleagues

 Real-World Applications to Improving the Work of Teams: Relevant tools and techniques to help team’s make progress in key areas of development

 The content of the program focused on three core behavioral strategies.

-Develop your people: This module included segments to coach direct reports in 1:1s and in the flow of work
+Develop your people: This module included segments to coach peer and direct reports in 1:1s and in the flow of work

-Empower your team: This module focused on developing the capabilities of managers to take a collaborative, data-driven approach to improving key performance and engagement dimensions with their team.
+Empower your team: This module focused on developing the capabilities of managers to take agile, data-driven approach to improving key performance and engagement dimensions with their team.

 + Increased Engagement Scores

 Using this approach, Lever’s managers increased engagement on key indicators by an average of 20%, as well as increased overall engagement for the company by 2%.

 92% of participants improved their goal-setting abilities